Planning Tips

 Event designer

-Event design is the process of creating the visual, aesthetic elements for the event.
+Event design is the process of creating the visual, and aesthetic elements for the event.
 These include but are not limited to; linens, chair style, backdrops, accessory tables, and tabletop elements.
 By hiring a wedding designer, you will have a gorgeous, cohesive wedding that fits your style!
 Even if you don’t think you have a “style”, you probably do.
 They get to know you to ensure your ideas will fit cohesively together and not just a bunch of Pinterest ideas.
 Think of them as the Joanna Gaines of your wedding.
 They also have a lot of insight on where is best to allocate your budget so that you are putting your decor money in the most “bang for your buck” places.

 Venue Coordinator or Onsite Coordinator

 A venue coordinator works directly for the venue and will handle the specific daily operations of the venue only.
-This person (or persons) may ensure venue staff has set up the ceremony and/or reception areas how you wish.
-If your venue offers onsite catering and bartenders, they are responsible for making sure their own staff understands their role as discussed and outlined in your contract with the venue.
+This person (or persons) may ensure venue staff has set up the ceremony and/or reception areas as you wish.
+If your venue offers onsite catering and bartenders, they are responsible for making sure their staff understands their role as discussed and outlined in your contract with the venue.
 They typically won’t help plan an itinerary of events leading up to the ceremony and reception.
 That is up to you or a wedding planner/coordinator you may hire!

 While onsite during the day of the event, we will gladly work alongside the venue coordinator as well as other vendors you have hired.
-We will work with the venue coordinator in advance to schedule our set up and strike timing that works with our schedule and the venue’s requirements.
+We will work with the venue coordinator in advance to schedule our setup and strike timing that works with our schedule and the venue’s requirements.
 When booking with us for floral and event design only, we do not provide the service of an event coordinator.

 greencrest manor - Michigan Wedding Planner